alexis-diavatis/Goops-App/README.md

 <h3>1.
 Download</h3>

-Download the client and data from http://worldofgnome.org:3000
+Download the client and data from http://worldofgnome.org:3000.
+Currently there are only 64bit binaries

 Unzip the application and Unzip the data